Psychological Assessments

 People seek psychological assessments for a variety of reasons, including:

-The Glebe is currently scheduling a variety of psychological assessments in Waterloo, Ontario with a minimal waitlist for children, adolescents, and adults of any age.
+The Glebe is currently scheduling a variety of psychological assessments in Waterloo, Ontario with a minimal waitlist for adults over the age of 18.
 Types of assessment offered differ based on the age of individuals.
 Fees range depending on the assessment required.

 Assessments among other things can provide a comprehensive evaluation of cognitive abilities, learning styles, and academic performance and are often required for students seeking accommodations.
 They can identify or clarify diagnosis including ADHD (Attention-Deficit/Hyperactivity Disorder), OCD (Obsessive Compulsive Disorder), PTSD (Post Traumatic Stress Disorder), ASD (Autism Spectrum Disorder) and many more.